UoB-COMSM0166/2025-group-11b/README.md

        style="max-width: 100%; height: auto;">
 </p>

-After discussions, we collectively chose to develop the **Tower Defense Game** due to its greater potential for level design creativity, historical education value, and gameplay variety.

----
 ### 🧅 Onion Model of Stakeholders

 To better visualize the relationship between different stakeholders in our game project, we created an **Onion Model** to represent their roles and levels of involvement.